VSU-Web-Services/course-equivalency/README.md

 ![gif reference](http://g.recordit.co/GqvLzFwNOA.gif)

 **The data provided by the product owner is an incomplete list of course credit hours for all higher education institutions.
-Please know that all schools outside VA will not have data**
+Please know that not all schools will have course data**

 - `#showResults` click functionality is disabled unless a school name is selected via ng-hide or ng-show of disabled/enabled versions of the "Show Results" button